paigejo/jittering/README.md

 + The `Figures` directory stores all figures produced

 ## Other Notes
-Some code may depend on Demographic Health Survey (DHS) data, or on code in the https://github.com/paigejo/continuousNugget repository.
+Some code may depend on DHS data, or on code in the https://github.com/paigejo/continuousNugget repository.